-The Duplication of Benefits Policy is available in English and Spanish on the PRDOH CDBG-DR website at https://cdbg-dr.pr.gov/en/download/politica-sobre-la-duplicacion-of-benefits-policy/ and https://cdbg-dr.pr.gov/download/politica-sobre-la-duplicacion-de-beneficios/.
+The Duplication of Benefits Policy is available in English and Spanish on the PRDOH CDBG-DR website at https://cdbg-dr.pr.gov/en/download/politica-sobre-la-duplicacion-de-beneficios/.

 12 Program-Based Reconsideration and/or Administrative Review

 Applicants of the MRP Program may contest any determinations or denials based on Program policy.
 However, an Applicant may not challenge a federal statutory requirement.
 Applicants have the right to request a Program-based Reconsideration with the MRP Program or request an Administrative Review directly with PRDOH, as stated below.
 If the Applicant fails to contest a determination within the allotted time, the inaction will be deemed as an acceptance of the determination.